trailofbits/pe-parse/README.md

 # Compile 32-bit binaries with Visual Studio 2017
 cmake -G "Visual Studio 15 2017" -DCMAKE_BUILD_TYPE=Release ..
 ```

+Visual Studio 2015 or higher is required to use codecvt, but you also have the option of using [ICU](http://site.icu-project.org/).
+The easiest way to
+get started with ICU in Windows is with [vcpkg](https://vcpkg.readthedocs.io/): `vcpkg install icu`.
+Then add the
+`-DCMAKE_TOOLCHAIN_FILE=C:\src\vcpkg\scripts\buildsystems\vcpkg.cmake` argument when generating the project files with cmake to add the appropriate
+library and include directories to the project.

 Using the library
 =======